keithalewis/math/bsmbs.md

 _Hint_: Show if $\omega$ and $\omega'$ belong to the same atom of the partition then $X(\omega) = X(\omega')$.

-B-S/M considered a dynamic hedge in the bond and stock that replicates an option payoff.
-The value, or mark-to-market, of a hedge at any time is the sum of the current hedge positions times current market prices.
-If the value of the option is known as a function of hedging instrument prices then the _delta_ hedge is the derivative of option value with respect to underlying prices.

-Scholes and Merton won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel in 1997 "for a new method to determine the value of derivatives."
-They showed the value of an option is the discounted expected option payoff under the risk-neutral measure.
-Their formula gives the option value making it possible to compute the delta hedge.
-The value of the option is the cost of setting up the initial hedge, assuming perfect replicaton.

 Ross showed ...
 <!--